 What is road tax?

 Every year, the vehicle excise duty (VED), commonly known as road tax, increases with inflation.
-The amount of tax you pay is based on how much CO2 your vehicle emits.
+The amount of tax you pay is based on how much CO2 your vehicle emits and when it was produced.
 Generally, the more CO2 your car emits, the more you pay.

 In April 2020, the emissions testing standards were changed to a new system called WLTP, which stands for Worldwide Harmonised Vehicle Test Procedure.
 Simply put, this test is more stringent and designed to better reflect real-world fuel economy and emissions.